fredkozlowski/fredkozlowski.github.io/_posts/2020-10-11-woodworking.markdown

 I think in general the bottleneck was my lack of a workbench.
 I mostly propped up the wood on various surfaces as required and was very gentle.
 I don’t think I’d recommend this, but if you’re careful enough it can be okay.
 I used a pocket knife and the chisels to get started on saw cuts so the blade wouldn’t slip.
 I also was very careful to never put my hands downstream of the chisels.

 I also recommend watching [this video](https://youtu.be/GZ8fSSKn0Ls) to understand a bit better how dovetails are cut.
 My only other advice is that you want to flatten the wood.
 I had the guy at the lumber yard do it for me but YMMV.

+What I learned

+* You don't need a ton of tools when starting a new hobby
+* Furniture is mostly expensive due to labor cost
+* You can usually get around budget and space limitations